-The Department has 3 full time and 1part time specialist teachers’ of Design and Technology.
-In addition we have a term time Design & Technology specialist technician.
-There are 3 practical workshops.
+The department has three full time and one-part time specialist teachers of Design and Technology.
+In addition, we have a term time Design & Technology specialist technician.
+There are three practical workshops.
 Each of the workshops have wood and multi-purpose wood and metal benches.
 Each workshop has floor mounted machines and a range of bench mounted machinery is shared.
 The multi-media room has 20 computer stations, with several further computers in workshops.
 Computer aided design and manufacture is offered through a range of 2D & 3D milling machines, a card and sticker cutter printers and a 3D router.

 The department sits adjacent to the Art and Food Technology rooms.

 Students are involved in researching, analysing, designing, making and evaluation tasks.
 These are covered in three projects, a balancing toy which is predominantly a wooden project, an electric loop game and a card board game and package.

 Assessment, using the 9-1 grading system, is two-fold, firstly students produce written and free-hand drawn booklet, covering each of these projects in turn, then the practical outcome itself.

 Students research, analyse, design, make and evaluate their projects, through three separate projects.
 An aluminium key rack, a plywood clock face or picture and an ergonomic handle project.
 Assessment, on a 9-1 grading system, is through a written, free-hand drawn booklet with practical tasks being assessed also.

 Students are involved in researching, analysing, designing, making and evaluation tasks.
 Three projects are covered, a dovetail wooden box, a plastic gadget tidy and a computer aided designed and manufactured jewellery project.

 Assessment is through a hand written, free-hand drawn booklet and practical tasks are assessed on the 9-1 grading also.

 AQA 8552 GCSE Design & Technology